anniehedgpeth/anniehedgpeth.github.io/_drafts/sysadvent2019.md

 And today, in _everything_ I do, technology included, my reaction to change is to learn more about my own potential and pursue it with abandon.
 I don’t seek to take the easy route but the one that will get me to the end that I want.
 Life is hard, but I can do hard things!
 I've proven it to myself over and over again.
 If a person came into my interview room with an attitude toward life like this, then I know that they will be successful at anything they do.
 Anything.

-## How do you deal with fear and struggle in your life?
+## What are ways in which people deal with fear and struggle in their lives?

 A byproduct of my upbringing was an overwhelming sense of shyness.
 I feared people to an unhealthy degree.
 Some of this fear was warranted as I was around some pretty questionable people growing up.
 Other times, it was simply my lifestyle that invited criticism.
 I remember one time in the sixth grade in the passing period a popular boy in my class passed by and said, "Hey, nice jeans."
 I felt pretty good because they were my favorite Lee jeans that my Granny had bought for me the year prior for my birthday for $35!
 Then to my horror after a long pause he threw in, “High waters,” with a sly chuckle.
 It turns out I had held onto those jeans for a bit too long, without money to replace them, which led to being called out in front of everyone.
 The constant embarrassment over my situation at the time led me to being overly shy, a trait that actually wasn't natural to me, but I wouldn't realize that until much later.